DeloitteAU/rhythm-ui/components/RuiAlert/readme.md

 # Alert

-Simple tag line here

-## Usage

-This is how you use an alert, lorem ipsum...
+The alert component is used when you want to convey an important message to the user

 ## Install
 <pre> yarn install "@rhythm-ui/@rhythm-ui/alert" </pre>